pocomane/brewed-in-the-apocalypse/bita.md

 Finally, a quick note about the items, abilities, etc. .
 All these, as anything in the character sheet except Traits, Harm and Fortune points (or other exceptions described in the chosen ambientation playbook), do not have any mechanical effect.
-However they still have effect in the fiction and the scenarist must consider them when deciding what the characters can do, if ey need to roll, and which are the consequences of the action.
+However the scenarist must consider them when deciding what the characters can do and which are the consequences of the action.
 In the same way the scenarist may ask to delete or reduce the number of any resource, when it make sense in the fiction.

 ```
 Bob: Bart shots to Nick.